 So, how does the lymphatic system “get rid” of impurities?
 In many ways: it can move toxins and pathogens out to the lymph nodes, where antibodies are developed there to fight them there and elsewhere.
-Lymph vessels also wired somewhat into the kidneys and liver to help them with their workload of filtering out toxins.
+Lymph vessels are also wired somewhat into the kidneys and liver to help them filter out toxins.

 The last method for lymphatic drainage you’re probably very familiar with: sweating!
 Which is very good for you.
 Sweating is, in fact, the lymphatic system moving impurities from your body out through the skin.
 It’s very purifying, and the whole reason why sweat or steam baths like saunas, sweat lodges, or temezcal are said to have such strong detoxifying properties.

 By targeting your lymphatic system for support, in reality, you’re targeting a lot of important dimensions to your health.